 So why do people go on about it?
 Well, I think it has become an unchallenged orthodox and a means of ‘finishing’ off the drawing.
 It’s unquestioned.
-What’s more, I have a sneaky feeling that it’s in the interest of the brands to promote its use.
+Besides I have a feeling that it’s in the interest of the major brands to promote its use.

 Fixative is only an acrylic plastic coating in a spray can and it’s massively overpriced.
 The margins must be huge.
 Why not scare artists into insisting that its use is essential?
 Makes sense commercially.
 Then again maybe I’m too cynical.

 N.B.
-Don’t believe the claims that any spray is clear and will not affect the color or tone of the drawing.
-I have not found this to be true.
+Don’t believe the claims that any fixative spray is clear and will not affect the original color or tone.
+I have not yet found this to be true.

-Besides fixative doesn’t even fix the medium.
-Run your finger over a coated drawing and the medium lifts.
-Not as much maybe, but it is far from perfect, and not a protective barrier.
+Fixative doesn’t even fix the medium properly.
+Run your finger over a coated pencil drawing and graphite particles lift off.
+Not much maybe, but it is far from perfect, and not a protective barrier.

-And the protection from UV?
+And what about protection from UV?
 How does that stack up?
 Well for starters, since when did graphite and charcoal start fading?
 It’s not the drawing that degrades, it’s the paper!
-Use acid-free paper and you eliminate the problem.
+Use acid-free paper and you eliminate the problem entirely.

 If you are confused read: How to Choose the Right Paper for Pencil Drawing